Sex education in the United States: History

 Sex education in the United States was not widespread until the 1950s.
-Prior to 1900, any sex education in public schools was minimal, and the push for including sex education gained momentum only after World War I, inspired by the spread of sexually transmitted infections (STIs) in soldiers.
+Before 1900, any sex education in public schools was minimal, and the push for including sex education gained momentum only after World War I, inspired by the spread of sexually transmitted infections (STIs) in soldiers.
 In 1918, the Chamberlain-Kahn Act was passed, which mandated STI prevention education in soldiers.
 In 1919, the US Department of Labor's Children's Bureau published a report suggesting that sex education in schools could better prepare the US military's soldiers in the future.
 From the 1920s to the 1950s there was a series of incremental steps to include sex education in public schools, framed largely as a hygiene issue, with the US Office of Education publishing the first sex education material to train teachers in the 1930s.

 During the 1960s, sex education in public school became a point of political tension, with various conservative groups and individuals such as the John Birch Society, Reverend Billy James Hargis of the Christian Crusade, and Liberty Lobby protesting against the practice.
 Arguments included the beliefs that children would be taught "raw sex", learn about homosexuality, and increase risk-taking behavior in teens.
 Pamphlets such as Is the School House the Proper Place to Teach Raw Sex? were widely distributed and linked sex education with communism, Marxism, humanism, and globalist plots.
 In 1964, the Sexual Information and Education Council of the US (SIECUS) was founded, advocating for sex education in schools as an important part of general civil education.

 In 1981, the Adolescent Family Life Act was passed, which made way for abstinence-only education.